Click here to

 This may seem like a daunting prospect, especially if nursing is far removed from the career you’re in now.
 But rest assured, many people successfully make this transition every year.

-In fact, a record number of nursing students were accepted onto university courses in 2020.
+In fact, a record number of nursing students were accepted onto university courses in recent years.
 With the number of successful applicants over the age of 35 rising by 43.6% compared with the previous year.

 So, many people just like you are making the decision to go back into education to train as a nurse.
 The decision often stems from personal experiences, either through receiving care themselves or witnessing the care of a loved one.
-Seeing the compassion and professionalism displayed by the nursing team first hand spurs them change careers.
+Seeing the compassion and professionalism displayed by the nursing team first-hand spurs them on to change careers.

 But before you can make the switch, you need to know what steps to take.
 Nursing is a profession that is regulated by the Nursing and Midwifery Council (NMC).
 And a ‘Registered Nurse’ is a legally protected title.